raphauy/rick-and-morty/README.md

 This is a small Frontend application that uses the Rick and Morty API to test some of the beautiful Material UI components with React and TypeScript :-)

-you can check live here: https://react.rapha.uy
+You can check the project live here: https://react.rapha.uy